 Your most valuable landscape assets

-Trees are usually your landscape’s most important and valuable assets.
-Are they getting the care they need?
+Trees are usually one of your Colorado landscape’s most important and valuable assets.
+That’s why you should make proper care and maintenance for your trees a top priority to truly make your landscape design a sight to be seen.
+When checking in on your trees, do you know if they are getting the care they need?
 Healthy trees will often last a lifetime or longer, but can die very quickly if they become vulnerable to pests, disease, dehydration, or extreme weather.
-This fall, make sure you consult a trained arborist to help you protect your investment.
+This year, make sure you consult a trained arborist to help you protect your investment.

 Before the snow and ice arrive, make sure you have a specialist look at your trees.
 Early fall is a great time to diagnose problems and take action because the leaves are still on the trees, making it easier to identify which limbs are dead and which are healthy.
 Pruning is important to protect trees, people, and surrounding structures from limbs breaking off under the weight of heavy snow or ice.
 Pruning done by experts will remove fall risk and improve the trees’ overall look and health.